11.6: Alzheimer’s Disease

 Figure 12.
 Diagram of how microtubules disintegrate with Alzheimer’s disease.
 Source: National Institute on Aging.

 A rare form of early-onset Alzheimer’s disease causes dementia beginning between the ages of 30 and 60; it is usually caused by mutations in one of three known genes (Clark et al., 2018).
-The more prevalent, late-onset form of the disease likely also has a genetic component, although research has not been able to narrow down the genetic contributors as clearly as with the early-onset form of the disease.
+The more prevalent, late-onset form of the disease also has a genetic component; however research has not identified its genetic contributors as clearly as with the early-onset form of the disease.
 That said, one particular gene, apolipoprotein E (APOE), has a variant that increases a carrier’s likelihood of getting the disease.
 One APOE-E4 allele doubles or triples the chance of getting a diagnosis of Alzheimer’s disease.
 Having two copies increases the risk about eight to twelvefold.
 Many other genes have been identified that might be involved in the pathology of late-onset Alzheimer’s disease.

 Other clinical interventions focus on behavioral therapies like psychotherapy, sensory therapy, and cognitive exercises.
-Since Alzheimer’s disease appears to hijack the normal aging process, research into prevention is prevalent.
+Since Alzheimer’s disease appears to hijack the normal aging process, prevention research is prevalent.
 Smoking, obesity, and cardiovascular problems may be risk factors for the disease, so treatments for those may also help to prevent Alzheimer’s disease.
-Some studies have shown that people who remain intellectually active by playing games that are mentally stimulating, such as crossword puzzles, as well as reading, playing musical instruments, and being socially active in later life, have a reduced risk of developing the disease.
+Studies show that engaging in mentally stimulating activities like puzzles, reading, playing music, and socializing in later life may reduce the risk of developing Alzheimer’s disease.

 Text Attribution: